CBD oil is one of the most recognisable phrases in the CBD industry.

 First, make sure to shake the bottle well so that the consistency is even throughout.
 Then, using the dropper built into the lid, pull up a small amount of oil.

-How to take CBD oil from a spray is essentially identical to taking it from a dropper, still being applied under the tongue and still being held for 30-60 seconds.
+Some retailers will offer a spray nozzle rather than a dropper.
+Figuring out how to take CBD oil from a spray is essentially identical to taking it from a dropper, still being applied under the tongue and still being held for 30-60 seconds.

 When Should I Take CBD Oil?